-Partners INTERVIEWS Country 1 st INTERVIEW 2 nd INTERVIEW 3 rd INTERVIEW 4 th INTERVIEW 5 th INTERVIEW France Hard-working Network creation/manag ement Perseverance Ability to listen to clients Efficiency and multi-tasking Poland Decision-making Ability to adapt to customer requirements, market trends Risk-taking skills Decision-making skills Capacity to take risks Spain Focus - focus in your product/entrepr eneurship project.
+Partners INTERVIEWS Country 1 st INTERVIEW 2 nd INTERVIEW 3 rd INTERVIEW 4 th INTERVIEW 5 th INTERVIEW France Hard-working Network creation/ management Perseverance Ability to listen to clients Efficiency and multi-tasking Poland Decision-making Ability to adapt to customer requirements, market trends Risk-taking skills Decision-making skills Capacity to take risks Spain Focus - focus in your product/entreprene urship project.
 You cannot do it all.
 This was not talked about.
 The other would be to SELL.
-Financing, was in the programme, but not a commercial or sales plan, etc The culture of effort - to change, to change your idea and adapt it until you carry it out.
+Financing, was in the programme, but not a commercial or sales plan, etc. The culture of effort - to change, to change your idea and adapt it until you carry it out.
 It is a mental effort and a work effort.
 Management of the project - evaluating the viability of your idea and taking care of the management.
 Any of the skills named are not found normally in the formal education system.
-Leadership and empathy are extremely importante.
-It is very difficult to choose / all of the soft skills.
-Greece Emotional Intelligence - To be able to understand better the emotions of the employees Communication - To be able to communicate better with the employees Negotiation - To negotiate better with the suppliers Decisiveness - To have the determination to achieve the business goals Leadership - To be able to lead a company into success Italy Problem Solving, enterprising spirit (spirit of initiative) Creativity, enterprising spirit (spirit of initiative) Technological innovation Vision Innovative Vision Portugal Vision Economic feasibility Resilience Persistence Creativity
+Leadership and empathy are extremely important.
+It is very difficult to choose/all of the soft skills.
+Greece Greece Emotional Communication - Intelligence - To be To be able to able to understand communicate better the emotions better with the of the employees employees Negotiation - To negotiate better with the suppliers Decisiveness - To have the determination to achieve the business goals Leadership - To be able to lead a company into success Italy Problem Solving, enterprising spirit (spirit of initiative) Creativity, enterprising spirit (spirit of initiative) Technological innovation Vision Innovative Vision Portugal Vision Economic feasibility Resilience Persistence Creativity

-In the following Table (Table 14), similarly to the previous section, after a semantic analysis of the discriminated skills and their repetitions by the different actors, we will present the skills in a more concise way so that, those skills that presented themselves in a major category that is more comprehensive and in clusive of other sub-skills, such as Economics skills, are more comprehensible, since they will be part of object in section IV (Job Analysis Questionnaire).
+In the following Table (Table 14), similarly to the previous section, after a semantic analysis of the discriminated skills and their repetitions by the different actors, we will present the skills in a more concise way so that, those skills that presented themselves in a major category that is more comprehensive and inclusive of other sub-skills, such as Economics skills, are more comprehensible, since they will be part of object in section IV (Job Analysis Questionnaire).